Fatty Liver Disease: Foods You Must Stop Eating Right Now

 Reply

-• Beef is unfortunately very fat and should be avoided.
-If you really want to make the transition a bit easier, you can use a bit of that beef – but lower amounts than you usually do and gradually eliminate it from the diet (or have it on very rare occasions).
+• Beef is usually high in fat and should be avoided.
+If you really want to make the transition a bit easier, you can use a bit of it – but lower amounts than you usually do and gradually eliminate it from the diet (or have it on rarely).
+And of course, if this is not a viable solution, boiling it instead of frying is better.

 Reply